 In these instances, you may be eligible to seek compensation for the harm you sustained.

-Speak to one of our advisors on the number above for more details on how to sue a restaurant for an allergic reaction.
+Speak to one of our advisors on the number above for more details on how to sue a restaurant for an allergic reaction or for food poisoning.

 How Much Compensation Could I Get For Suing A Restaurant?